MicrosoftDocs/azure-management-docs/articles/azure-arc/resource-bridge/system-requirements.md

 The appliance VM hosts a management Kubernetes cluster.
 The kubeconfig is a low-privilege Kubernetes configuration file that is used to maintain the appliance VM.
 By default, it's generated in the current CLI directory when the `deploy` command completes.
 The kubeconfig should be saved in a secure location on the management machine, because it's required for maintaining the appliance VM.
 If the kubeconfig is lost, it can be retrieved by running the `az arcappliance get-credentials` command.

 > [!IMPORTANT]
 > Once the Arc resource bridge VM is created, the configuration settings can't be modified or updated.
-Also, the appliance VM must stay in the location where it was initially deployed.
-Capabilities to allow appliance VM configuration and location changes post-deployment will be available in a future release.
-However, the Arc resource bridge VM name is a unique GUID that can't be renamed as it's an identifier used for cloud-managed upgrade.
+Currently, the appliance VM must stay in the location where it was initially deployed.
+The Arc resource bridge VM name is a unique GUID that can't be renamed, because it's an identifier used for cloud-managed upgrade.

 ## Next steps